hexbabe/musicaption/README.md

 # musicaption

 I hate subtitling my music videos on TikTok, Reels, and YouTube.
-This allows me and others to auto-caption their music videos
+This allows me and others to auto-caption their music videos using the original video plus an audio recording of their voice speaking the words of the song

 # Thoughts